Updated July 12th, 2021

 3. Availability and capacity (Art.
 32 par.
 1 lit b GDPR)

 3.1.
 Availability control

-The Contractor has implemented a monitoring system which will supervises the firewall and switches, the server answer time, DNS answer time, webpage loading time, the total number of requests, physical servers’ reliability and HTTP error codes that occur.
+The Contractor has implemented a monitoring system which will supervise the firewall and switches, the server answer time, DNS answer time, webpage loading time, the total number of requests, physical servers’ reliability and HTTP error codes that occur.
 Every unauthorized access of files, directories or programmed code is detected.
-The Contractor employs a combination of redundant system for load balancing and backup solutions so that data can be recovered at any time in the event of a failure.
+The Contractor employs a combination of redundant systems for load balancing and backup solutions so that data can be recovered at any time in the event of a failure.

 3.2.
 Backup policy

 Redundant storage and its procedures for recovering data are designed to attempt to reconstruct Personal Customer Data in its original or last-replicated state from before the time it was lost or destroyed.

 - Database data